Ivannnnnnnnnnnn/Aura-rendering/README.md

 # Aura-rendering
 Simple rendering system

-Super simple rendering system for basic shapes and sizes made via c++ this is only version 1 so its bare bones
+Super simple rendering system for basic shapes and sizes made in C++ and C

+My first library and i will update it